LogtalkDotOrg/logtalk3/examples/NOTES.md

 calling the `logtalk_tester` shell script from the command-line (see the `scripts/NOTES.md` file for details on how to use with POSIX and Windows operating-systems).
-Type `man logtalk_tester` or `logtalk_tester -h` for usage details, including how to select the back-end Prolog compiler.
+Type `man logtalk_tester` or `logtalk_tester -h` for usage details, including how to select the backend Prolog compiler.

 Follows a short description of each included example (in alphabetical order):